If you are planning a trip abroad and taking part in Wakeboarding, getting a Travel Insurance policy before leaving your home is a good idea.

 |Section & Cover||Silver||Gold||Platinum|

-If you do receive an injury while Wakeboarding, it is important to rest for a couple of days so as not to aggravate the injury.
+If you do receive an injury while Wakeboarding, it is essential to rest for a few days so as not to aggravate the injury.

 Use ice packs during this time to reduce pain and swelling.
-After this time, you can use heat packs to begin stimulating blood flow to the injured area.
+After this time, you can use heat packs to stimulate blood flow to the injured area.
 Heat will also help muscles relax and ease your pain.

-As with most injuries, the sooner you begin treatment, the greater chance you have of a swift recovery and lessen the chances of long term damage.
+As with most injuries, the sooner you begin treatment, the greater your chance of a swift recovery and lessening the chances of long-term damage.